“The difference between a hero and a victim? Timing.”

-Darby is travelling from Denver to Utah in order to see her mother before she has surgery for pancreatic cancer to hopefully prolong her life.
-The surgery or the cancer could take her mother’s life at any moment so Darby really has no time to waste, despite her complicated feelings towards her mother.
+Darby is travelling from Denver to Utah in order to see her mother before she has surgery for pancreatic cancer which will hopefully prolong her life.
+The surgery or cancer could take her mother’s life at any moment so Darby really has no time to waste, despite her complicated feelings towards her mom.
 Speaking of mothers, Mother Nature has other plans and Darby soon finds herself driving her beat-up Honda – no snow tires and less one windshield wiper – into Snowmageddon, a devastating blizzard that is making travel nearly impossible.
 Left with no other options due to road closures, accidents and a lack of plows on the road since it’s Christmas Eve, Darby is forced to pull into a mountainside rest stop until it’s safe to drive again.

 Inside the rest stop, there are four other stranded people and zero cell reception.
-As Darby sets out into the snow to find just one bar of signal in order to call her sister and mother, Darby stumbles upon a little girl in a dog kennel inside the back of a van that belongs to one of the four stranded strangers.
+As Darby sets out into the snow to pick up just one bar of signal in order to call her family, Darby stumbles upon a little girl in a dog kennel inside the back of a van that belongs to one of the four strangers inside.
 Darby sets out to rescue the little girl and keep her safe until sunrise when civilization is set to start digging itself out from under the knee-deep snow.

 This was such a refreshing read for me.
 I mean, yes it’s a thriller and I read an endless amount of thrillers, but the genre is packed with “girl” titles and unreliable narrators that are just continually trying to out-clever each other.
-No one is writing straight action thrillers anymore.
+No one is writing pure action thrillers anymore.
 This was nothing but an action-packed, edge-of-your-seat breath of fresh air and I feel like it’s restored some kind of zen to my life.

-This clever, extra level to the plotting is what bumps this up from a 4-star thriller, to a dope AF 5-star thriller. *air guitar solo* Wah-wahwwww-wahhw.
+This clever layer to the plotting is what bumps this up from a 4-star thriller to a dope AF 5-star thriller. *air guitar solo* Wah-wahwwww-wahhw.